philippemnoel/whist-FFmpeg/README.md

 Here's a list of modifications we've made to the original FFmpeg fork:
 - Add 0RGB32 Cuda resizing to the `scale_cuda` filter (to replace sw_scale entirely in the GPU)

+We have also added a Docker script to compile FFmpeg targeting Emscripten, the web-assembly compiler tool we use to compile the Fractal client to run in the browser.
+This allows using FFmpeg in the browser.

+## Building

+To build targeting Emscripten, install and setup `docker` on your machine, then run `./docker-emcc-build`.
+The built static library will appear in the root of this directory.

 ---

 FFmpeg README